 It’s especially appealing for beginners because no minimum income is needed in order to be approved for the card.
 Plus, the annual fee is waived for the first year of cardmembership, providing a more affordable way to get into points and miles.

 Many U.K. American Express cards do have annual fees, and this card is one of them.
 It carries an annual fee of £140, though fortunately, this annual fee is waived for the first year.

-If you apply for and are approved for the Preferred Rewards Gold Card, you’ll earn 10,000 Membership Rewards points after spending £3,000 in the first three months of activating the card.
-That’s a fairly low minimum spend to meet given how many retailers in the UK accept Amex.
-Based on TPG’s monthly valuation of Membership Rewards points, that welcome bonus is worth around £150, which is great considering there is no annual fee due for the first year.
+If you apply for and are approved for the Preferred Rewards Gold Card, as an eligible new cardholder, you’ll earn a big 20,000 Membership Rewards points after spending £3,000 on the card in the first three months.
+Based on TPG U.K.’s monthly valuation of Membership Rewards points, that welcome bonus is worth £280, which is an amazing deal considering there is no annual fee for the first year.